-Insulin naïve patients, basal insulin can be calculated at 0.2-0.4 u/kg for a 24 hr period and bolus insulin at 0.1U/kg at lunch and/or dinner but will be dependent on whether both FBG and pc BG are elevated or there is isolated post prandial hyperglycemia, as well as type/frequency of the steroid intervention.
+Insulin naïve patients, basal insulin can be calculated at 0.2-0.4 unit/kg for a 24-hr. period and bolus insulin at 0.1 unit/kg at lunch and/or dinner but will be dependent on whether both FBG and pc BG are elevated or there is isolated post prandial hyperglycemia, as well as type/frequency of the steroid intervention.
 If only pc BG are elevated and GC administration is 1/day, then addition of NPH at same time as steroid administration will best mirror the glucose rise.
 This is preferred as it may avoid the need for MDI.
 Rapid analogues could be added to mealtimes if FBG remains controlled but post-prandial levels remain elevated.

-New Insulin Start: Suggested starting dose: 0.2-0.4 U/kg Body Weight & titrate to BG targets fbg <7.0, ac meals 4-7, 2 hr pc meals 5-10.
+New Insulin Start: Suggested starting dose: 0.2-0.4 unit/kg body weight & titrate to BG targets FBG <7.0 mmol/L, ac meals 4-7 mmol/L, 2 hr. pc meals 5-10 mmol/L.